DAV132: Microbiome protection is an ally of immunotherapies

 DAV132 is regulated as a drug in the USA and its development plan was validated by the FDA in Pre-IND and Type C meetings.
 In Europe, due to its unique mechanism of action, DAV132 is regulated as a medical device and obtained a first CE mark in 2015.

 Why is DAV132 unique?

-DAV132 is the first and only microbiome protector currently in Phase 3: DAV132 is the most advanced microbiome protector in development and the only one able to effectively protect the gut microbiome against antibiotics from all classes.
+DAV132 is the first and only microbiome protector developed for cancer patients: DAV132 is the most advanced microbiome protector in development and the only one able to effectively protect the gut microbiome against antibiotics from all classes.
 DAV132 addresses important unmet medical needs in cancer patients.

 DAV132 is very different from other approaches developed in the microbiome space: it protects the microbiome before it gets disrupted by antibiotics, instead of replenishing it partially after it has been disrupted (as what is done with probiotics, live biotherapeutic products and fecal microbiota transplantation).

 DAV132 is easy to prescribe and use: DAV132 is administered orally and works with all antibiotics, regardless of their class and route of administration.